Skip to content

 2. Add an S3 Bucket

-Let’s add a public S3 Bucket for file uploads.
+Let’s allow public access to our S3 Bucket for file uploads.
 Update your sst.config.ts.

 sst.config.ts